-- a) economy of the region; - b) existing industries including, but not limited to: - i. tourism; - ii. traditional, cultural and recreational establishments; - iii. mining, mineral exploration and quarrying; - iv. commercial, recreational, and Indigenous fisheries including marine aquaculture and freshwater fisheries; and - v. other major employers. - c) employment and the availability of skilled and unskilled labour in the region and in the province; - d) employment equity and diversity including under-represented groups; and - e) business capacity relative to goods and services.
+- a) economy of the region; - b) existing industries including, but not limited to: - i. tourism; - ii. traditional, cultural and recreational establishments; - iii. mining, mineral exploration and quarrying; - iv. commercial, recreational, and Indigenous fisheries including freshwater fisheries and marine aquaculture operations; and - v. other major employers. - c) employment and the availability of skilled and unskilled labour in the region and in the province; - d) employment equity and diversity including under-represented groups; and - e) business capacity relative to goods and services.